Counterfeit money: Anti-counterfeiting measures

 In the late twentieth century, advances in computer and photocopier technology made it possible for people without sophisticated training to copy currency easily.
 In response, national engraving bureaus began to include new, more sophisticated anti-counterfeiting systems such as holograms, multi-colored bills, embedded devices such as strips, raised printing, microprinting, watermarks, and color-shifting inks whose colors changed depending on the angle of the light, and the use of design features such as the "EURion constellation" which disables modern photocopiers.
 Software programs such as Adobe Photoshop have been modified by their manufacturers to obstruct manipulation of scanned images of banknotes.
 There also exist patches to counteract these measures.

 United States measures

+Fake 100 dollar bill compared to a real one.

 In 2009, new tests were discovered that could be used on U.S. Federal Reserve Notes to ensure that the bills are authentic.
 These tests are done using intrinsic fluorescence lifetime.
 This allows for the detection of counterfeit money because of the significance in difference of fluorescence lifetime when compared to authentic money.

 For U.S. currency, anti-counterfeiting milestones are as follows: